0AlexZhong0/0alexzhong0.github.io/content/posts/2022-11-14-speed-up-ecs-task-deployment.md

 ![ECS load balancer health check](https://docs.aws.amazon.com/images/AmazonECS/latest/bestpracticesguide/images/load-balancer-healthcheck.png)

-2. Load balancer connection draining
+Area 2: Load balancer connection draining

 When you stop an ECS task, you will notice the task going into the draining state before the stopped state.
 The draining state is when the period when the ECS task tries to terminate the keep-alive connection with the load balancer.
 The ECS task maintains the keep-alive connection with the load balancer so it can reuse the connection for receiving a request and sending a response to the load balancer.